 Heidi at ‘Hammer Like a Girl‘ has the same idea, and can teach us a thing or two about installing this Craftsman window trim.
 Lot’s of pics for this project for you to follow along with!

-If you want to go even further with trim and really transform a room, add molding squares to a wall with this tutorial from ‘ehow’ and John Gerard.
-This would be great in a home that you wanted to add a more traditional, vintage or cottage style, regardless of it’s age.
+Want a If you want to go even further with wood trim and really transform a room, add molding squares to a wall with this tutorial from ‘Ehow‘ and John Gerard.
+This DIY wainscoting would be great in a home that you wanted to add a more traditional, vintage or cottage style.